ping/instagram_private_api/README.md

 The saved auth cookie can be reused for up to **90 days**.

+## Support
+Make sure to review the [contributing documentation](CONTRIBUTING.md) before submitting an issue report or pull request.

 ## Legal

 Disclaimer: This is not affliated, endorsed or certified by Instagram.
 This is an independent and unofficial API.
 Strictly **not for spam**.
 Use at your own risk.